medy17/dropsilk/README.md

 -   **Direct P2P Transfers:** Files are sent directly between browsers using WebRTC for maximum speed and privacy.
 -   **End-to-End Encrypted:** All transfers (files and screen sharing) are encrypted using DTLS and SRTP protocols.
 -   **No File Size Limits:** Transfer large files without worrying about hitting a server-side limit.
+-   **Desktop App Support:** DropSilk is available as a desktop app for Windows at the moment.
 -   **Screen Sharing:** Securely share your screen with the connected peer, with adjustable quality settings.
 -   **In-Browser File Previews:** Preview a wide range of file types directly in the browser before downloading:
     -   Images (`jpg`, `png`, `gif`, `webp`, `svg`...)